syntax-syndicate/agent-dev-kit-docs/docs/index.md

 </div>

 <p style="text-align:center; font-size: 1.2em;">
-  <b>Build, evaluate, and deploy sophisticated AI agents with code-first flexibility!</b>
+  <b>An open-source AI agent framework integrated with Gemini and Google</b><br/>
 </p>

-<p style="text-align:center;"> Agent Development Kit (ADK) is an
+## What is Agent Development Kit?

-open-source, code-first Python toolkit designed to simplify building, evaluating, and deploying advanced AI agents anywhere.
-It's designed for developers building AI applications or teams needing to rapidly prototype and deploy robust agent-based solutions.</p>
+Agent Development Kit (ADK) is a flexible and modular framework for **developing and deploying AI agents**.
+ADK can be used with popular LLMs and open-source generative AI tools and is designed with a focus on **tight integration with the Google ecosystem and Gemini models**.
+ADK makes it **easy to get started with simple agents** powered by Gemini models and Google AI tools while providing the control and structure needed for **more complex agent architectures and orchestration**.

 <div class="install-command-container">
   <p style="text-align:center;">